lightward/mechanic-tasks/docs/send-an-email-when-a-products-price-goes-below-its-cost/README.md

 This task watches for product updates, and sends an email (to the recipient of your choice) for each variant that's found to have a unit cost that's greater than the variant's for-sale price.

-It will only send one email per variant, per the last observed change to that specific variant cost and price pairing where the cost was greater than the price.

 If a product is updated that the task hasn't had a chance to previously observe, emails will be sent immediately for any variants that have a unit cost greater than their price.

 [YouTube: Watch the development video!](https://youtu.be/LrFu6bV1f1o)